vfarcic/vfarcic.github.io/kubernetes/serverless-platforms-intro.md

 * What about application infrastructure that your functions will need?

-### Our findings
+### Our findings 1/2

+* Use OpenFunctions as an inspiration
 * OpenFunctions is great but:
   * It is quite complex for someone who doesn't know all the tools
   * It is hard to debug when things go wrong

-* Use OpenFunctions as an inspiration
+### Our findings 2/2

-* Companies want to build their own experiences
+* Companies want to build their own experiences, for example:
-  * Maybe you want to have full control on your `functions` interfaces
+  * Full control on your `functions` interfaces
-  * Maybe you want to use GitHub actions to build containers and deploy to environments
+  * Use GitHub actions to build containers and deploy to environments
-  * Maybe you want to use ArgoCD to manage environments using GitOps
+  * Use ArgoCD to manage environments using GitOps

-## If you want to build your own experience, what do you need?
+## What do you need to build your own experience?
+1/3

 * Knative Serving
   * From Container to URL
   * Check Knative Functions (CLI / Developer Experience)

+## What do you need to build your own experience?
+2/3

 * Dapr
   * APIs for developers to
     * Connect functions together
     * Connect to infrastructure and service that are available in the environment

+## What do you need to build your own experience?
+3/3

 * Crossplane
   * Provision and wire multi-cloud provider infrastructure
+  * Wire components together so they can talk to each other